1000 Day Journey: Program and Partners

 1000 Day Journey is a new development program, known as the ENRICH grant, led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
 The program launched in 2016 and will run for six years in Bangladesh, Kenya, Myanmar and Tanzania.

-Across the five countries, World Vision is working to ensure mothers and their children get proper nutrition in the first 1000 days of their lives, from conception to their second birthday.
+Across the four countries, World Vision is working to ensure mothers and their children get proper nutrition in the first 1000 days of their lives, from conception to their second birthday.
 Although these four countries contain just 6.8 per cent of the world’s population, they are home to 13 per cent of the world’s children under age 5 who suffer from stunting, caused by lack of nutrition.

-The overall goal of this program is to reduce deaths of mothers and children in the targeted regions of the five countries.
+The overall goal of this program is to reduce deaths of mothers and children in the targeted regions of the four countries.
 Most deaths in the critical first 1,000 days could be prevented through relatively simple and cost effective solutions like regular pre-natal check-ups, clean birthing kits, exclusive breast feeding, monitoring baby’s growth, and immunization.
 Below, we’ve listed the three main focus areas with some of the activities you will see in the program.

 - Improved delivery of gender-sensitive health services